Home Chemical Hair Straighteners Permanent Straighteners

 • Highest cost.

-• Although reduced compared to other methods, still carries the risk of inhalation exposure to carcinogenic chemicals.
+• Although reduced compared to some methods, still carries the risk of inhalation exposure to carcinogenic chemicals.

 3. Hair Rebonding

-Hair rebonding is a chemical process perceived by some to be a middle ground between a keratin treatment and Japanese thermal straightening.
+Hair rebonding, also known as chemical straightening, is a chemical process perceived by some to be a middle ground between a keratin treatment and Japanese thermal straightening.
 Like both of those treatments, it can help increase your hair’s shine factor and create a more low-maintenance hairstyle with a smooth finish.
-The main differentiator is that hair rebonding chemicals do not incorporate formaldehyde.

 How Does It Work?
 A professional stylist will use a chemical cream that permanently alters the structure of your hair.
 It works by breaking down the disulfide bonds between amino acids and then rebuilding them with a newly straightened permanent structure.